electricalgorithm/pdfmora/README.md

 ```
 ~$ ./pdftron.sh "http://xtzxtz.com/y/z/example&:.pdf" 2 5 outputFile.pdf
 ```

-## Note: SUDO access!
-As you run the program without sudo access.
-It will need your sudo password.
-As you can see in the script's source code, it's because program needs "sudo apt install qpdf" command.
-In merging process, we use qPDF.
-You can either run program with sudo:
+## Outputs for correct usage and no errors:
+If you have QPDF installed:
 ```
-~$ sudo ./pdftron.sh "http://xtzxtz.com/y/z/example&:.pdf" 2 5 outputFile.pdf
 ~ Thank you for using this program!
 Have a nice day!
 -- We've prepared everything for you!
 Working on it...
 -- PDFs are downloaded.
 There's nothing left, please wait.
--- If we need SUDO pass, please type it to install a program we need.

-WARNING: apt does not have a stable CLI interface.
-Use with caution in scripts.

--- We merge them.
+-- QPDF program has found.
+We'll use it to merge your pdfs.
+-- Merging process has completed.
 Just a little wait.
 -- Done!
 Everythings work fine.
 Your PDF is ready.
 ```
-Or you can either run program without SUDO access and type your password in program:
+If you haven't got QPDF installed:
 ```
-~$ ./pdftron.sh "http://xtzxtz.com/y/z/example&:.pdf" 2 5 outputFile.pdf
 ~ Thank you for using this program!
 Have a nice day!
 -- We've prepared everything for you!
 Working on it...
 -- PDFs are downloaded.
 There's nothing left, please wait.
--- If we need SUDO pass, please type it to install a program we need.
+-- We need SUDO access to install QPDF for merging pdfs.
 [sudo] password for $USER:

-WARNING: apt does not have a stable CLI interface.
-Use with caution in scripts.

--- We merge them.
+-- QPDF has installed.
+Merging process started now.
+-- Merging process has completed.
 Just a little wait.
 -- Done!
 Everythings work fine.
 Your PDF is ready.
 ```

+## Note: SUDO access!
+(UPDATE: 15 March 2020)
+In merging process, we need to use QPDF program.
+Because of this, we'll check if your system has the program.
+If not script will install QPDF for you to move on it's job.
+For this installation, script going to need SUDO access.
+In case of you haven't started pdftron.sh script without sudo access, script will ask your pass.
+It's all safe.
+You can check the operation from source code.

+> Note: We're not recommend you to use this script with SUDO access.
+If it will need it, it's going to ask you.

 ## Contribution
 All contributions have excepted to make the script more stable, powerful and easy for the end user.
+Check out our projects.
 Thank you for all.